VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car and the red supergiant VX Sgr: Introduction

 The same mechanism appears less effective for RSGs (as well as for semi-regular AGB stars).
-There, the variability is more complex, consisting of several modes, such as pulsations in higher overtones and Long Secondary Periods \citep[LSP,][]{wood99, kiss06, wood09}, resulting in smaller brightness amplitudes and irregular variability.
-Recently, it has been shown that LSP photometric variations may be caused by low-mass companions \citep{decin25}, as evidenced for Betelgeuse \citep{goldberg24, macleod25, howell25, dupree26}.
+There, the variability is more complex, consisting of several modes, such as pulsations in higher overtones and long secondary periods \citep[LSPs;][]{wood99, kiss06, wood09}, resulting in smaller brightness amplitudes and irregular variability.
+Recently, it has been shown that LSP photometric variations may be caused by low-mass companions \citep{decin25}, as evidenced by Betelgeuse \citep{goldberg24, macleod25, howell25, dupree26}.
 Based on 1D and 3D dynamical models of RSGs, \citet{arroyo15} and \citet{wittkowski16} suggested that pulsation and convection in these stars, based on current models, are not effective enough to lift the atmosphere to such a distance where dust could form.
-Nonetheless, comparable extended atmospheres and large-scale surface structures as for AGBs were also observationally confirmed for RSGs using interferometry \citep[e.g.,][]{haubois09, chiavassa10a, arroyo13, wittkowski17, climent20, chiavassa22, gonzalez24}, while the extended atmospheres of RSGs were also recently directly imaged by \citet{guarcello24} using JWST.
-Narrow line emission components in the first days of Type II SN explosion also further prove the existence of dense circumstellar medium (CSM) around RSGs \citep[e.g.,][]{franson14}, as well as of enhanced mass loss of RSG before the SN \citep[e.g.,][]{jacobson22}.
-Additionally, empirical extended atmospheres added to 1D MARCS models showed good agreement with interferometric observations \citep{davies21, gonzalez23, gonzalez24}.
+Nonetheless, comparable extended atmospheres and large-scale surface structures similar to those of AGBs were also observationally confirmed for RSGs using interferometry \citep[e.g.,][]{haubois09, chiavassa10a, arroyo13, wittkowski17, climent20, chiavassa22, gonzalez24}, while the extended atmospheres of RSGs were also recently directly imaged by \citet{guarcello24} using JWST.
+Narrow line emission components in the first days of a Type II SN explosion have also further proven the existence of a dense circumstellar medium (CSM) around RSGs \citep[e.g.,][]{franson14} as well as of enhanced mass loss of RSGs before the SN \citep[e.g.,][]{jacobson22}.
+Additionally, empirical extended atmospheres added to 1D MARCS models have shown good agreement with interferometric observations \citep{davies21, gonzalez23, gonzalez24}.
 Taken together, these findings indicate a missing physics in our current understanding of the RSG winds, namely, how the mass-loss process is triggered in the near-surface regions and how the material is levitated to form the observed extended atmospheres.
-Alternative mass-loss mechanisms were proposed, such as radiative pressure on molecular lines \citep{josselin07}.
+Alternative mass-loss mechanisms have been proposed, such as radiative pressure on molecular lines \citep{josselin07}.
 The recent event of the Great Dimming of Betelgeuse \citep{guinan20, levesque20, dupree20, dharma20, montarg21, taniguchi22} indicates that episodic mass-loss events could be the missing component to our understanding the mass{-}loss process of RSGs \citep{dupree22, humphreys22}.
 In particular, powerful shocks propagating through the photosphere on a timescale of a few weeks were associated with this mass ejection \citep{kravchenko21, jadlovsky24}.
 Recently, \citet{freytag24} demonstrated, using their CO5BOLD simulations, that RSGs may irregularly show dimming events due to obscuration by patches of cool gas, while for AGBs, this behavior is characteristic of their pulsation cycles.